 Bills Receivable Book

-Also known as a B/R book, a Bills Receivable Book is a subsidiary or a secondary book of accounting, where all bills of exchange, which are receivable for the business, are recorded.
-The total value of all the bills receivable for an accounting period is transferred to the ledger.
+Also known as a B/R book, bills receivable book is a subsidiary or secondary book of accounting, where all bills of exchange, which are receivable for the business, are recorded.
+The total value of all the bills receivable for an accounting period is transferred to the books of accounts.

-A person who draws the bill of exchange is called a “drawer” and a customer on whom it is drawn is called a “drawee” or an “acceptor”.
-A bill receivable for a “drawer” is a bill payable for a “drawee”.
-A bills receivable account will usually have a debit balance.
-Because a bill receivable is supposed to be received at maturity, it acts as an asset for the business.
+Bills receivable account will usually have a debit balance.
+As a bill receivable is supposed to be received at maturity, it acts as a current asset for the business.
 Generally, every bill has a 3 day grace period.

 Sample Format of the B/R Book